4d/go-mobile/docs/tutorials/deploying-in-house/deployment-in-house-archive-and-export.md

 ## STEP 1.
 Xcode configuration

-Following validation of your account by Apple, open Xcode and add your Apple Enterprise Developer account in Preferences > Accounts.
+Following validationof your account by Apple, open Xcode and add your Apple Enterprise Developer account in Preferences > Accounts.

 Xcode will automatically install required provisioning and certificates.